donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 | The key data generated by the keymaster TA is not exposed to REE as a plain data.

+| The keymaster TA should perform the crypto operation delivered through the keymaster CA. If there is HW supported crypto operation, it should be used to improve performance.

 Requirements
 ************

 Functional Requirements
 =======================

-Secure storage requirement
+Keymaster requirement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 ================================= ======================================
 REQ-ID                            Requirement
 ================================= ======================================
-REQ-001                           keymaster TA must be able to create a device unique master key and must be stored securely.
+REQ-001                           Keymaster TA must be able to create a device unique master key and must be stored securely.
-REQ-002                           keymaster TA must be able to generate a key dynamically, and the generated key must be encrypted and returned using the master key.
+REQ-002                           Keymaster TA must be able to generate a key dynamically, and the generated key must be encrypted and returned using the master key.
-REQ-003                           keymaster TA must be able to perform the request-on operation using the key blob encrypted by the keymaster TA.
+REQ-003                           Keymaster TA must be able to perform the request-on operation using the key blob encrypted by the keymaster TA.
-REQ-004                           keymaster TA should be able to manage and complete/abort external requests on a handle basis.
+REQ-004                           Keymaster TA should be able to manage and complete/abort external requests on a handle basis.
-REQ-005                           keymaster TA should be able to process multiple encryption/decryption operations simultaneously and individually in units of hands.
+REQ-005                           Keymaster TA should be able to process multiple encryption/decryption operations simultaneously and individually in units of hands.
 ================================= ======================================

 Quality and Constraints